zhufuzz/All_Mighty_Reserve/README.md

 a confirmation email will be sent to the user.
 4.Max of Attendee: The number of max attendee is required for creating a resource.
 5.Num of Attendee: The front end only shows the number of available attendee.
-If there is no spot available, no further reservations can be made.
+If there is no spot available, no reservations can be made.

 Requirements: